 A part of the USC Roski Eye Institute, the USC Retinal Degeneration Center was established to provide comprehensive ophthalmic care to patients with inherited retinal degenerative diseases and to develop novel treatments for these conditions.

 Advances in Retinal Research

-Home of Argus II – Co-invented by Drs.
-Mark Humayun and James Weiland, Argus II, a retinal chip, is the world’s first approved device that gives an unprecedented degree of vision to those suffering from retinitis pigmentosa, a genetic condition that leads to retinal blindness.
+- Argus II – co-invented by Drs.
+Mark Humayun and James Weiland – is the world’s first approved device that gives a degree of vision to those suffering from retinitis pigmentosa, a genetic condition that leads to retinal blindness.

-- Stem Cell Treatment for AMD – Dr. Humayun and Dr. David Hinton recently received nearly $19 Million through California Institute for Regenerative Medicine’s (CIRM) Disease Team awards.
+- Stem Cell Treatment for AMD – Dr. Humayun and Dr. David Hinton received nearly $19 Million through California Institute for Regenerative Medicine’s (CIRM) Disease Team awards.
 Drs.
 Hinton and Humayun’s team have developed a unique procedure by which stem-cell derived cells may be surgically implanted into the back of the eye, replacing diseased retinal cells.
-The future Phase I human clinical trials are to be conducted at the USC Roski Eye Institute.
+The Phase I/IIa human clinical trials are being conducted at the USC Roski Eye Institute.

 - Sutureless Surgery – a retinal surgery technique now used worldwide, the small guauge sutureless vitrectomy surgery.